 What Are Integrated Graphics?

-Integrated graphics are a type of graphics processing unit that are built into the CPU.
+Integrated GPUs are a type of processing unit that is built into the CPU.
 Since the CPU and integrated GPU share the same cooler and system memory, they’re more efficient in using space and system resources.
 Unfortunately, integrated GPUs are also less powerful than dedicated GPUs.

-Integrated GPUs can provide incredible processing performance despite their compact size as a result of innovative design.
+Due to innovative design, integrated GPUs can provide incredible processing performance despite their compact size.

 For example, while the brains of the GPU are relegated to the same space as the CPU, the hardware used for display output with integrated graphics is stored directly on the motherboard.

-Despite the fact that integrated GPUs aren’t able to offer the same level of performance as a comparable dedicated GPU, they do prove popular for a few important reasons.
+Even though integrated GPUs cannot offer the same level of performance as a comparable dedicated GPU, they do prove popular for a few important reasons.

 - Integrated graphics are crucial for making laptops energy-efficient.
-One of the biggest obstacles laptop manufacturers face is creating a device that delivers high performance and long battery life since the two goals are in direct opposition.
-Integrated graphics make delivering both feasible.
+One of laptop manufacturers’ biggest obstacles is creating a device that delivers high performance and long battery life since the two goals are in direct opposition.
+Integrated GPUs make delivering both feasible.

-- Integrated GPUs are much cheaper than dedicated GPUs.
-This is evident enough when you consider that integrated GPUs are installed as a combined component rather than two separate components.
-Manufacturers also save money because only one component will need to be housed and connected.
+- They are much cheaper than dedicated GPUs.
+This is evident enough when integrated GPUs are installed combined rather than as two components.
+Manufacturers also save money because only one component must be housed and connected.

-- Integrated graphics cards are much smaller than dedicated graphics cards.
+- They are much smaller than dedicated graphics cards.
 While a bit of chunkiness might be acceptable for a premium high-performance laptop, there’s no doubt that thin laptops are in style.
 Integrated graphics help manufacturers create thin and lightweight laptops since they only need to house one processing unit.